Guide To Europe’s Most Beautiful Royal Palaces

 12. Buckingham Palace, London England

 Buckingham Palace may be the world’s most famous royal home.
-Buckingham Palace is the Queen’s royal residence and administrative headquarters in London.
+It’s the official residence and administrative headquarters of the British monarch.

 Aside from the sumptuous royal furnishing, Buckingham Palace houses an impressive art collection.
 It features work by Rembrandt, Vermeer, and Canaletto.